All posts by geneva.overholser@gmail.com

 Now we were bound for Mali, where we’d decide whether to attempt the Sahara crossing — or give up that piece of the dream.
 With all our preparation and the seemingly sound repairs on Miles, our prospects seemed good.

-AFRICA DAYS 16: Benin, Togo, and the Pleasures of Life in Miles Motuka
+AFRICA DAYS 16: Benin, Togo, and Life in Miles Motuka

 Miles on the beach in Benin